telliott99/MyUnix/git3-problems.rst

 http://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes

 Keep in mind that the github repo is called "origin";  it is set up that way if I do ``git clone ..``, at least.
-The one in the folder on my Desktop is called "master".
+The one in the folder on my Desktop is called "master" and it refers to the github repo by the name "origin".

 .. sourcecode:: bash